-The OPA module is enabled by setting the OPAON bit (OPAxCON<7>).
-When enabled, OPAON forces the output driver of RC3/AN7/C12IN3-/OP1 for OPA1, and RC2/AN6/C12IN2-/OP2 for OPA2, into tri-state to prevent contention between the driver and the OPA output.
+The OPA module is enabled by setting the OPAON bit of the OPACON Register.
+When enabled, OPAON forces the output driver of RC3/AN7/C12IN3-/OP1 for OPA1, and RC2/AN6/C12IN2-/OP2 for OPA2, into tristate to prevent contention between the driver and the OPA output.
+The ADC and comparator inputs which share the op amp pins operate normally when the op amp is enabled.

-Note: When OPA1 or OPA2 is enabled, the RC3/AN7/C12IN3-/OP1 pin, or RC2/AN6/C12IN2-/OP2 pin, respectively, is driven by the op amp output, not by the PORTC driver.
+Note: When OPA1 or OPA2 is enabled, the RC3/AN7/C12IN3-/OP1 pin, or RC2/AN6/C12IN2-/OP2 pin respective

+RC2/AN6/C12IN2-/OP2 pin, respectively, is driven by the op amp output, not by the PORTC driver.
 Refer to Table 19-11 for the electrical specifications for the op amp output drive capability.